aslamhus/email/README.md

 ## Overview

-This PHP Library, `Aslamhus/Email`, serves as a convenient wrapper for interacting with the SendGrid API v3.0.0.
-It is designed to provide a fluent interface for sending emails via SendGrid, making it easier to integrate email functionality into your PHP projects.
+This PHP Library, `Aslamhus/Email`, is convenient and flexible wrapper for interacting with the SendGrid API v3.0.0.
+It is designed to provide a fluent interface for sending emails via SendGrid, making it simple to integrate email functionality into your PHP projects.
 The class includes methods for composing and sending emails with features such as dynamic template data, attachments, and more.

 ## Installation / Setup